 - Obtain specialist advice before treatment if:

-- Severe/extensive oral candidiasis.
+- There is severe/extensive oral candidiasis.

 - Previous fluconazole treatment was ineffective.

-- Already taking antifungal prophylaxis.
+- The patient is already taking antifungal prophylaxis.

 - Otherwise, use oral fluconazole 100 mg/day for 7-14 days, reviewing after 7 days.